jbheard/SimpleLang-interpreter/README.md

 ! |	Reads a character from socket into current cell

 The comment syntax does not change.
 Any brainfuck program can be run using brainfuck++, so long as none of the comments contain any of the new operations.
-The actual specification for the brainfuck++ language (along with how to open files and sockets) can be found in spec.txt
+The actual specification for the brainfuck++ language (includes how to open files and sockets in more depth) can be found in spec.txt

 # Building

-To build the standard brainfuck interpreter you can use **gcc brainfuck.c -o brainfuck -Werror -Wall**, this works on unix and Windows (Using MinGW).

-To build the brainfuck++ interpreter use **gcc brainfuckpp.c -o brainfuck++ -Werror -Wall -lws2_32** on Windows platforms and **gcc brainfuckpp.c -o brainfuck++ -Werror -Wall** on linux/unix platforms.
+To build the interpreter use **gcc main.c brainfuck.c brainfuckpp.c -o brainfuck -Werror -Wall -lws2_32** on Windows platforms (using MinGW) and **gcc main.c brainfuck.c brainfuckpp.c -o brainfuck -Werror -Wall** on linux/unix platforms.